aiTechnicalWriter/aitw-portfolio/docs/user-guide/tutorial-customer-lookup.md

 Reference: Qbank Core Field Definitions
 This section is a factual list of all fields and their definitions within the application's UI, intended for quick look-up.

-A video script with annotations will also be included, demonstrating expertise in multi-modal documentation [user query].
-The script will explain a complex Qbank Core process (e.g., handling a customer dispute).
-The annotations will show where visuals (B-roll, screen capture) and graphics will be placed, demonstrating a sophisticated approach to communication beyond text alone.

-====

-This may be the exact same as above, but Gemini is giving it to me again, so I am pasting it here:

-AI as a Force Multiplier: A Practical Framework
-In the modern landscape, a senior technical writer must not only be aware of AI but also be an expert in leveraging it effectively.
-The core principle is that AI is a tool, not a replacement.
-Its value lies in augmenting human intelligence, not in supplanting it.
-This is the

-human-in-the-loop model , which is a central philosophy of this portfolio.

-AI's ability to automate content generation, drafting, and summarization frees up the technical writer's time to focus on higher-value tasks, such as information architecture, audience analysis, and strategic content planning.
-The modern technical writer's job is not just writing, but thinking and curating.
-For example, a senior writer would not use AI to generate a full set of release notes without supervision.
-Instead, they would use an AI tool to rapidly generate a first draft based on a pull request's changelog.
-The human writer would then apply strategic thinking, audience empathy, and detailed editing to transform that draft into a high-quality, impactful document that communicates the value of the new features.

-The following table categorizes AI applications by function and explains their specific value to a senior technical writer in a structured, professional format.

-Function	Tools	Strategic Use Case	Human-in-the-Loop Role Content Generation & Drafting	ChatGPT, Bard, Claude, Hix AI Use to rapidly prototype first drafts of basic documents or to generate multiple outlines for a single topic.
-Accelerates the initial "blank page" phase.

-Curation, fact-checking, tone adjustment, and ensuring adherence to a pre-defined style guide.
-Summarization & Explanation	QuillBot, Perplexity AI, ChatGPT Use to condense complex research papers or meeting notes into a concise memo.
-Valuable for creating executive summaries and high-level overviews.

-Validation of key points, identification of any lost nuance, and application of a specific audience-centric narrative.
-Editing & Style Checks	Grammarly, DeepL Write, Reverso Automate grammar, spelling, and basic style consistency checks.
-Can provide feedback on tone and readability.

-Critical review of suggestions, application of domain-specific jargon where appropriate, and maintaining a human voice.
-Knowledge & Content Gaps	ClickHelp's Answer Genius Analyze user questions and search queries to identify gaps in existing documentation.
-Suggests content updates or additions.

-Analyze the root cause of user confusion and develop a strategic plan to address knowledge gaps, which may involve new documentation.
-Translation & Localization	DeepL, Reverso
-Translate technical content into other languages while preserving technical terminology and contextual meaning.

-Review and validate machine translations, especially for industry-specific jargon and legal terms, to ensure accuracy for a global audience.